okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 At this point, the Okta OIN team is notified and your submission goes through a series of testing and verification processes.
 The OIN team will email you for required updates and corrections.
 The OIN Manager also displays the latest status of your submission.

-When your integration reaches the Publish stage, your integration is available on the OIN catalog and your customers can see your API service integration installation option from their Okta org.
+When your integration reaches the Publish stage, your integration is available on the OIN catalog and your customers can see your API service integration install option from their Okta org.

 ## Support